 The first step in forming an LLC or corporation in Illinois is to verify the business name is available to use.
-Each business entity that is registered with the Illinois Secretary of State must use a unique name.
-See our step-by-step guide to learn how to quickly search available names by using the state’s Business Entity Database.
+Each business entity registered with the Illinois Secretary of State – Corporations Division must use a unique name.
+See our step-by-step guide to learn how to quickly search available Illinois business entity search by using the state’s Business Entity Database.

 Also See: Guide to Starting a Business in Illinois

-Steps For Searching Corporation and LLC Names In Illinois
+Steps For Searching Illinois LLC and Corporation Names In Illinois

 Go to the Illinois Secretary of State website.